 It’s hard to believe that some of the world’s richest celebrities, millionaires and billionaires worked for free — but it’s true.
 Some millionaires put the hours in before they were famous and others have forgone paychecks out of generosity.

 In any case, these are just a handful of the nation’s elite who have taken home a big “zero” on their paychecks.
-Click through to see which millionaires and billionaires didn’t receive fat paychecks.
+Click through to see the millionaires and billionaires that didn’t receive fat paychecks.

 Elon Musk Doesn't Take Wages

-When you’re a superhero-like tech genius with big, bold ideas and a net worth of $20.7 billion, you don’t necessarily need an hourly paycheck.
-While plenty of mega-wealthy CEOs work for minimum wage or accept something like $1 a year as a token, we can’t honestly say they made zero dollars.
+When you’re a superhero-like tech genius with big, bold ideas and a net worth of $19 billion, you don’t necessarily need an hourly paycheck.

 As CNN Money reported in 2015, Elon Musk is entitled to compensation of about $35,360 per year from Tesla, based on California state minimum wage requirements.
 However — and here’s the differentiating factor between Musk and $1-earning CEOs — he doesn’t accept the wage at all, likely preferring the cash to stay in Tesla’s coffers.